Kernel Representors Model

 Those representors are used as the virtual ports being connected to OVS or any other virtual switch running on the Arm cores.

-The diagram below shows the mapping of between the PCI functions exposed on the host side and the representors.
-For the sake of simplicity, we show a single port model (duplicated for the second port).
+The following diagram shows the mapping of between the PCIe functions exposed on the host side and the representors.
+For the sake of simplicity, a single port model (duplicated for the second port) is shown.

 The red arrow demonstrates a packet flow through the representors, while the green arrow demonstrates the packet flow when steering rules are offloaded to the embedded switch.
 More details on that are available in the switch offload section.